 The Wrath of God..
 A Forgotten Doctrine.

 One of the prime bits of evidence of the departure of the professing Church from Christianity, as taught by the Bible, is the large-scale rejection of the doctrine of the wrath of God, and the emphasis placed almost exclusively upon His love.
-Liberal theologians probably feel a moral revulsion at the thought of a God who needs to be appeased by the blood of a victim, while the thought of sinners in the hands of a wrathful God offends their enlightened moral sense.
+Since, God has, in no uncertain terms, declared that the price of sin is the blood of the perpetrator, one has to wonder if this is because 'liberal' theologians feel some sort of moral revulsion at the thought of sinners in the hands of a wrathful God.

 The opening paragraph of a 2001 article entitled Savior or martyr?
 Christians struggle with the meaning of the cross, by Susan Hogan-Albach of the Dallas Morning News, quotes Philip Lyndon Reynolds (professor at the United Methodist Candler School of Theology in Atlanta), as saying...
 [Emphasis Added]